getggos/apps/README.md

 Install the Microsoft Store or Xbox apps on ggOS.
 Simply download a package and open it.

 ### Additional Windows Optimization Tools ###
+Tools that are preinstalled on ggOS (in the Windows Optimization folder).

 - [Autoruns](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns)
 - [Cleanmgr+](https://www.builtbybel.com/cleanmgrplus)